 If you’re interested in a more permanent solution that doesn’t need to be adjusted over time, dental implants are surgically placed into the jawbone, where they fuse with the surrounding bone tissue.
 By comparison, dentures rest on top of the gums and may require adhesives for added stability.
 This integration provides a strong foundation for dental crowns or even overdentures, which are attached to the implants for a secure and natural-looking restoration.

-No matter which option you choose, our skilled dentists can help you beautifully and seamlessly restore both the function and appearance of your smile.
+No matter which option you choose, our skilled dentist can help you beautifully and seamlessly restore both the function and appearance of your smile.

 Have Your Tooth (or Teeth) Evaluated

 Does something feel “off” in your jaw or around a certain tooth?
-Our dentists serving Jacksonville, Orange Park, and surrounding areas, can take a closer look to determine whether extraction is the right course of action.
-Call one of our Quality Dentures & Implants locations today to request an appointment.
+Our dentist in Jacksonville serving Orange Park and surrounding areas, can take a closer look to determine whether extraction is the right course of action.
+Call Quality Dentures & Implants today to request an appointment.